edsu/anon/README.md

 ### IP Ranges

-You'll notice in the example `config.json.template` that you can configure ip address ranges using a netmask:
+You will notice in the example `config.json.template` that you can configure ip address ranges using a netmask:

     "143.231.0.0/16"

 or with an array of start/end IP addresses: